A retired couple hiking in the Smokies

 Retiring in Tennessee: Making the Move

-You can easily rent a portable moving container from PODS to make your move to Tennessee simple and flexible.
-PODS will deliver a container to your doorstep, where you can pack and load on your own schedule.
+To make your move to Tennessee simple and flexible, a portable moving container from PODS is the way to go.
+PODS will deliver the right-sized container to your doorstep, where you can pack and load on your own schedule.
 Once you’re ready, they’ll send someone to pick it up and take it to your new home in the Volunteer State.
-If you need a little time before you’re ready to unload, that’s fine, too!
-One month of storage is included with every PODS move.
+If you need a little time before you’re ready to unload, that’s fine, too — one month of storage is included with every PODS move.

 Comments